Get all the latest data for Cartagena

 So, is now a good time?

-This is not financial or investment advice, we don't know your personal situation, and you should always do your own research and consult a qualified professional before buying property in Cartagena.
+This is not financial or investment advice, we do not know your personal situation, and every buyer should do their own research before buying property in Cartagena.

 Is it smart to buy now in Cartagena, or should I wait as of 2026?